 AT-T and Digital Realty have joined forces in an expanded deal that will broaden AT-T's colocation footprint, enabling it to expand into more markets beyond the current 38 locations in 16 countries.

-The deal, which spans Digital Realty's global portfolio of data centres, enables AT&T to incorporate Digital Realty colocation capacity directly into its solutions, enhancing its existing network and managed services offerings.
+The deal, which spans Digital Realty's global portfolio of data centers, enables AT-T to incorporate Digital Realty colocation capacity directly into its solutions, enhancing its existing network and managed services offerings.

-The two companies will also extend AT&T's NetBond cloud connectivity service to key Digital Realty data centres, extending its reach to existing and new cloud service providers.
+The two companies will also extend AT-T's NetBond cloud connectivity service to key Digital Realty data centers, extending its reach to existing and new cloud service providers.

-The companies say during 2016 customers will be able to connect to the growing suite of AT&T NetBond cloud service providers from its locations iwthin a Digital Realty data centre, bringing more options for cloud connectivity.
+The companies say during 2016 customers will be able to connect to the growing suite of AT-T NetBond cloud service providers from its locations iwthin a Digital Realty data center, bringing more options for cloud connectivity.

-René Dufrene, AT&T Mobile and Business Solutions associate vice president, says the speed of business growth is outpacing IT and driving an ‘insatiable' appetite for data centre capacity, bandwidth and cloud connectivity.
+René Dufrene, AT-T Mobile and Business Solutions associate vice president, says the speed of business growth is outpacing IT and driving an ‘insatiable' appetite for data center capacity, bandwidth and cloud connectivity.

-Bill Bradley, Digital Realty senior vice president of partners and alliances, says the deal highlights the opportunity for both companies to help end-users deploy their IT workloads in data centres via the colocation program and to provide greater performance, security and control, via AT&T NetBond.
+Bill Bradley, Digital Realty senior vice president of partners and alliances, says the deal highlights the opportunity for both companies to help end-users deploy their IT workloads in data centers via the colocation program and to provide greater performance, security and control, via AT-T NetBond.